facebookresearch/ParlAI/docs/source/tutorial_basic.rst

     from parlai.core.params import ParlaiParser
     from parlai.core.worlds import create_task

-The Agent class will be the parent class for our own agent, which we'll implement here.
+The Agent class will be the parent class for our own agent.
-The ``ParlaiParser`` provides a set of default command-line arguments and parsing, and create_task allows us to automatically set up the right world and teacher for a named task from the set of tasks available within ParlAI.
+The ``ParlaiParser`` provides a set of default command-line arguments and parsing, and create_task will automatically set up the appropriate world and teacher for any task available within ParlAI that we choose.

-First, we'll define our agent class.
-Its act function just repeats back the correct answer if available or else says "I don't know."
+We define our agent (which we name ``ParrotAgent``)

 .. code-block:: python

-    class RepeatLabelAgent(Agent):
+    class ParrotAgent(Agent):
         # initialize by setting id
         def __init__(self, opt):
             self.id = 'LabelAgent'